sociocs/sociocs-docs/integrations/customer.io/wa-campaign.md

 You need a FREE TRIAL or PAID account on Sociocs to use the necessary API for this integration.
 !!!

+!!!
+This integration requires an approved WhatsApp template to successfully send the message.
+You need to get one approved on the website of the provider you will be using (i.e., Twilio or Gupshup).
+!!!

 ## Supported channels

 - WhatsApp (with Twilio)